 Nowadays people are spending their money more and more in the virtual world.
 Debit and credit card transactions are becoming increasingly popular and physical money is being used less and less.
 Similarly to music, money is now becoming an entity which we place a high value on yet has no physical form.
 This revelation makes the topic of money a bit more interesting, largely because it highlights how money is a man-made concept.
 It holds no value other than the value which we in society place on it.

 If you actually look at what a €20 note is, it’s just a piece of paper with the number 20 printed on it.
 The materials used to make it are no more valuable than those which are used to make a €10 note.
 In fact, they’re nearly the exact same, we all just accept the fact that the blue piece of paper is worth double what the red piece of paper is worth.
 With this in mind why don’t we do the same with music?
 Why can’t we trade music in exchange for goods and services instead of money?
-It’s because for something to function as “money” it needs to hold at least three key qualities.
+It’s because for something to function as “money” it needs to have three specific functions.